 The etymology of the word “overcome” goes back to Old English times.
 It is synonymous with “prevail over” and “defeat.”

 For most of us, this is incredibly difficult.
-We live in a culture of independence, autonomy, and “overcoming” adversity.
-We are taught from an early age to pull ourselves up from our bootstraps, a term that actually represents something that is impossible, but that’s neither here nor there.
+We live in a culture that prizes independence, autonomy, and “overcoming” adversity.
+We are taught from an early age to pull ourselves up from our bootstraps—a term that actually represents something that is impossible, but that’s neither here nor there.

-So you have depression and anxiety.
-The good news is this: treatment for these conditions exist.
+If you have depression and anxiety, the good news is this: treatment for these conditions exist.
 But we can’t accept treatment if we can’t accept that we actually have a problem.
 Again, it’s very similar to the process of accepting addiction and alcoholism in the 12 Steps.